 Thinking about life’s risks and uncertainties is never easy, but the good thing is the right type of life insurance product can help you protect your family, especially your loved ones in the event something happens to you.
 Life insurance offers a way to manage life’s inherent risks.

 What are the types of life insurance?

 The term life insurance is used to refer to a range of product types.
-With Real Life Insurance, you can choose optional add-ons such as Serious Illness Insurance, Total & Permanent Disability Insurance, Accidental Death Insurance, and Children’s Insurance to ensure you get the level of cover that’s right for you.
+With Real Life Insurance, you can choose optional add-ons such as Serious Illness Insurance, Total & Permanent Disability Insurance and Children’s Insurance to ensure you get the level of cover that’s right for you.